Wind Energy

 The Alliance supports the growth of both land-based and offshore wind power in Louisiana because it can help lower energy costs for Louisianans

-Additionally, wind energy can help create a more reliable grid, especially in times of high energy demand, because it has a complementary generation profile to other resources, like solar — meaning it often produces power when other sources of energy aren’t available.
+Wind energy can also help create a more reliable grid, especially in times of high energy demand, because it has a complementary generation profile to other resources, like solar — meaning it often produces power when other sources of energy aren’t available.
 Diversifying our energy sources to include wind can also help protect us from fluctuating fossil fuel prices.

 The cost of wind energy has decreased significantly in the past decade and investment in wind energy can offer significant job and economic development opportunities for Louisiana.